temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

 ---

 A List Filter is the SQL-like string that is provided as the parameter to an [Advanced Visibility](/concepts/what-is-advanced-visibility) List API.
-List Filter [Search Attribute](/concepts/what-is-a-search-attribute) names are case sensitive.
-List Filter applies to a single [Namespace](/concepts/what-is-a-namespace).
+List Filter [Search Attribute](/concepts/what-is-a-search-attribute) names are case sensitive, and each List Filter is scoped by a single [Namespace](/concepts/what-is-a-namespace).

 A List Filter that uses a time range has a resolution of 1 ns on Elasticsearch 7+.
-The range of a List Filter timestamp (StartTime, CloseTime, ExecutionTime) cannot exceed 9223372036854775807 (that is, maxInt64 - 1001).

 ### Supported operators